ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The SetHeadsetPositionCompensation method determines whether the offset position of the headset from the centre of the play area should be taken into consideration when setting the destination marker.
 If `true` then it will take the offset position into consideration.

+#### SetForceHoverOnRepeatedEnter/1

+  > `public virtual void SetForceHoverOnRepeatedEnter(bool state)`

+  * Parameters
+   * `bool state` - The state of whether to force the hover on or off.
+  * Returns
+   * _none_

+The SetForceHoverOnRepeatedEnter method is used to set whether the Enter event will forciably call the Hover event if the existing colliding object is the same as it was the previous enter call.

 ---